Benc93/inject-rewrite/README.md

 After my tests were all passing, with a little help and some one-to-one coaching sessions I was able to significantly refactor into a nice readable method.

+###Lessons Learned

+This challenge was enjoyable because while it didn't take on any new technologies, it did push my understanding of Ruby syntax and helped my understanding of the inject method.

 **END**